 Here for you when you need us most.
 7 days a week emergency service

 If you require dental treatment as an emergency please call our practice landline during normal opening hours on 01372 462266 Monday – Friday which is available between 9am-6pm.
-If the emergency occurs out of hours please call our dedicated helpline on: 07858 776507
+If the emergency occurs out of hours please call our practice landline and leave a voice message.

 We are happy to take on emergencies for patients travelling from Surrey, Hampshire, Greater London and beyond!

 We endeavour to manage your emergency as soon as possible.
 When experiencing a dental emergency we encourage you to read the literature outlined below relevant to your emergency and should you still encounter difficulties to please contact our surgery as soon as possible.

 We will make every effort to help manage your emergency as soon as possible to help to get you out of pain.